crowdfavorite-mirrors/wp-code-to-widget/README.txt

 All that is needed to create a widget is to create a PHP file in a specified folder and add the template tags to that file.
 Then all that is needed is to go to the widget settings page and add the widget to a desired sidebar, and select the file name from the drop down.
 Then save the widget.

 == Changelog ==

-= 1.2 =

-* NOTE: Maintenance update
-* General Code improvements
-* Cleanup of some code
-* Extracting as much code into views as possible

-= 1.1.4 =

-* Fixing an issue with the Folder check and the smiley face

 = 1.1.3 =